Philip the Arab: Downfall

 Although Decius managed to quell the revolt, discontent in the legions was growing.
 Decius was proclaimed emperor by the Danubian armies in the spring of 249 and immediately marched on Rome.
 Yet even before he had left the region, the situation for Philip had turned even more sour.
 Financial difficulties had forced him to debase the antoninianus, as rioting began to occur in Egypt, causing disruptions to Rome's wheat supply and further eroding Philip's support in the capital.

 Although Decius tried to come to terms with Philip, Philip's army met the usurper near modern Verona that summer.
 Decius easily won the battle and Philip was killed sometime in September 249, either in the fighting or assassinated by his own soldiers who were eager to please the new ruler.
 Philip's eleven-year-old son and heir may have been killed with his father and Priscus disappeared without a trace.

-Religious beliefs
+Attitude towards Christianity

 Some later traditions, first mentioned by the historian Eusebius in his Ecclesiastical History, held that Philip was the first Christian Roman Emperor.
 According to Eusebius (Ecc.
 Hist.
 VI.34), Philip was a Christian, but was not allowed to enter Easter vigil services until he confessed his sins and was ordered to sit among the penitents, which he did willingly.
 Later versions located this event in Antioch.

 However, historians generally identify the later Emperor Constantine, baptized on his deathbed, as the first Christian emperor, and generally describe Philip's adherence to Christianity as dubious, because non-Christian writers do not mention the fact, and because throughout his reign, Philip to all appearances (coinage, etc.) continued to follow the state religion.
 Critics ascribe Eusebius' claim as probably due to the tolerance Philip showed towards Christians.